The Access and Sustainability Advice Service (ASAS) is a free service for voluntary and community groups in London.

 The City Bridge Foundation has historically provided up to £5,000 for access consultancy, including disability awareness training, £150,000 funding towards access improvements and a free eco-audit of buildings.

-However, the foundation closed its rolling grants programmes to new applications for one year on Tuesday 8 October 2024.
-We will let you know when the grants have reopened.
+However, the foundation closed its rolling grants programmes to new applications for one year on Tuesday 8th October 2024.
+Plans are in place to open new grant programs in 2026 with more information to follow in the coming months.

 Opening Doors Across London